 Credit Data

-The ability for Subscribers and/or Registrants to view selected data hosted on EnronCredit.com but framed within the Credit Product as agreed between the Supplier and Reuters from time to time.
+Selected data hosted on EnronCredit.com but framed within the Credit Product as agreed between the Supplier and Reuters from time to time.
 This data will consist of:

-An Introductory page (viewable without the need to be a Registrant), which explains the services and products that the Supplier provides, accessable from within the ‘Credit Derivative’ section of the Credit Product and from the front page of the Credit Product where the Supplier’s logo will be displayed intermittently alongside and with equal prominence / regularity to other partner logos.
+An Introductory page (viewable by a Subscriber without the need to be a Registrant), which explains the services and products that the Supplier provides, accessable from within the ‘Credit Derivative’ section of the Credit Product and from the front page of the Credit Product where the Supplier’s logo will be displayed intermittently alongside and with equal prominence / regularity to other partner logos.

-The Supplier information on companies covered by The Supplier and Reuters together with the pricing for such information as agreed between the parties.
+The Suppliers information on companies covered by the Supplier and Reuters together with the pricing for such information as agreed between the parties (viewable by a Subscriber with the need to be a Registrant).

-Any changes to the agreed Credit Data will require that this schedule is amended in writing by the parties.
+Any changes to the agreed “Credit Data” will require that the parties amend this schedule in writing.

 SCHEDULE 2